 However, minimalism does sometimes still require a fair bit of space, especially when like me you chose chilly, rainy Bogotá as a homebase.
 I was therefore never going to be one of those flyaway girls with their cutesy 40L backpacks holding just enough bikinis to get them through the week, but I didn’t want to be bogged down with a 65L full of wool-lined jackets, either.
 If you give me the space, Lord knows I’ll fill it, so getting something in the middle was perfect in keeping my packing under control to just what I needed, plus a few luxury clothes items for my extended ‘normal life’ time in Bogotá.
 Can’t turn up to a swanky brunch wearing a hoodie!

-For women travelling extensively with changing climates but no need for anything too heavy like ski jackets, I highly recommend this 50-55L size range.
+For women travelling extensively with changing climates but no need for anything too heavy like ski jackets, I highly recommend this 50-55L size range for your backpack.
 I take everything I need without breaking my back; plus I feel the back support is better because the shape is ergonomic, rather than flat to try and fit in the metal handles and wheels like the 40L versions often do.
-It’s also a really smug feeling when your backpack can so easily fit into snug little spaces.
+It’s also a really smug feeling that the Osprey Aura 50L backpack can so easily fit into snug little spaces.

 When you’re already lugging all your worldly possessions around on your back, the last thing you need is extra grammage coming from the bag itself.
 Luckily, the Osprey Aura 50L is a dainty 2.0kg, so you’d barely feel it if wearing it empty.

 – Front slip